decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 - ECS (.ts) uses an Entity component system and is close to how most game engines develop
 - Scriptable scene (.tsx) is close to how the React framework works, which is popular in web development.

-## The game loop

-The [game loop](http://gameprogrammingpatterns.com/game-loop.html) is the backbone of a Decentraland scene's code.
-It cycles through the main code at a regular interval and does the following:

-- Listen for user input
-- Update the scene
-- Re-render the scene

-We call each iteration over the loop a _frame_.
-Decentraland scenes are rendered at 30 frames per second ...
-30??

-The engine tries to render the scene 30 times per second, but depending on scene performance, it could skip some frames to keep up. ?????

-In each frame, the scene's state is updated.
-Then the scene is re-rendered, using the new values from the scene state.

-Not all changes to the scene are necessarily caused by a user's actions.
-Your scene could have animated objects that move on their own or even non-player characters that have their own AI.
-Some user actions might also take multiple frames to be completed, for example if the opening of a door needs to take a whole second, the door position must be incrementally updated 30 times as it moves.

 ## Entities and Components

 Three dimensional scenes in Decentraland are based on the [Entity-Component](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system) model, where everything in a scene is an _entity_, and each entity can include _components_ that determine its characteristics.